shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 The `includes` parameter allows you to restrict the returned fields.

-* Transfer only what you need - reduces response payload
+* Transfer only what you need reduces response payload.
-* Easier to consume for client applications
+* Easier to consume for client applications.
-* When debugging, the response is smaller and you can concentrate on the essential fields
+* When debugging, the response is smaller, and you can concentrate on the essential fields.

 ```javascript
 {